openais-io/sheepdb/README.md

 - Google Cloud Project with enabled Google Sheets API
 - Google Service Account credentials

+For detailed instructions on setting up these prerequisites, please refer to our [Setup Guide](./HOW-TO.md).

 ## Installation

 You can download the latest release from [here](https://github.com/openais-io/sheepdb/releases).